OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteMBDynPreprocessor/user_guide/USER_GUIDE.rst

 The location, orientation, and velocity of the model at initial time are given here.

-The ``location`` places the MIP of the kite in the global frame.
-Since the fuselage keypoint is forced to (0,0,0), this point is passed to KiteFAST as the fuselage key point in the back side. it is given in order of x-y-z components relative to the global origin.
+The ``location`` places the most important point ( of the kite in the global frame.
+The MIP is coincident with the fuselage keypoint (0,0,0).
+The location is given as x-y-z components relative to the global origin.

-The ``orientation`` field lists the initial Euler angles of the kite in order of roll-pitch-yaw.
+The ``orientation`` field lists the initial Euler angles of the kite in order of roll-pitch-yaw sequence.
 These angles are converted to a DCM in the Preprocessor using the SciPy Spatial Transform library.
 This rotation is "intrinsic" (https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.transform.Rotation.from_euler.html#scipy.spatial.transform.Rotation.from_euler) meaning that each rotation occurs relative to the body frame.
 The roll occurs first.
 Then, the kite is pitched relative to the orientation after the roll.
 Finally, the yaw rotation happens relative to the intermediate orientation of the kite after the pitch.

-The ``velocities`` are given in both translational and rotational components.
-Translational velocities are given in m/s in order of x-y-z components, and rotational velocities are given in rad/s in order of roll-pitch-yaw components.
+Translational velocities are given in m/s as x-y-z components relative to the global inertial frame coordinate system, and rotational velocities are given in rad/s as x-y-z components relative to the global inertial frame coordinate system.

 .. code-block:: yaml